gjstirling/Bank-Tech-test/README.md

 # Description

-This tech task is a command line program that allows the user to create a bank account.
-The user can create an account, withdraw, deposit and check statements showing their transaction history.
+This tech task allows a user to create a bank accounts and make actions on those accounts.
+Such as withdrawels, deposits and seeing transcations by printing statements.

+## Domain model

+add domain model here

-# Installation instructions
+## Installation instructions

 To use this program you will need a version of Ruby installed